PM Modi holds 'fruitful' meetings with French counterpart, Senate President; discusses ways to bolster ties | Law-Order

 In his first engagement, Modi had a ''productive meeting'' with Senate President Larcher and the two leaders deliberated on a range of issues of mutual interest and agreed to work together to deepen India-France cooperation in a number of areas, the Prime Minister's Office said.

+''Delighted to have met Mr. @gerard_larcher, President of the @Senat.
+Had productive exchanges on ways to deepen India-France cooperation across diverse sectors,'' Modi said in a tweet.

-Modi then met Prime Minister Borne and discussed measures to further strengthen the bilateral ties.
+Separately, Modi met Prime Minister Borne and discussed measures to further strengthen the bilateral ties.

 ''PM @narendramodi held fruitful talks with PM @elisabeth_borne in Paris.
 The leaders reviewed various facets of India-France partnership as well as discussed measures to further strengthen the ties between both the countries,'' the PMO said.